I’ve been using TradeStation on a Mac since 2010. The best tech decision I ever made!

 As mentioned above, TradeStation is “old school” and the way it renders a chart does not allow it to take advantage of high-definition or ‘Retina’ displays.
 This might change in the future, but for now, it’s the biggest drawback to using TradeStation on a Mac.
 It looks OK, but it doesn’t look great.

 Normally what a program does in ‘Retina’ definition mode is draw the line (text character, etc.) thicker and with 4 times the number of pixels, so it appears smoother.
 Remember 4 times because ‘Retina’ is 2 times the pixel density vertically and horizontally.
 TradeStation doesn’t take advantage of this higher pixel density.

 Yes, you can adjust all your charts to have thicker lines and larger fonts.
 But the drop down menus, indicator inputs, title bars, etc. will all appear in a small font – and there’s no way to control these elements.
 The result is a graphic mess.
 And the only solution is to turn off “Retina display” in Parallels.

-The display settings that work are included in the step-by-step instructions above, but a few screenshots might help clarify.
-Click on any of the images below to enlarge:
+The step-by-step instructions above include the display settings that work, but a few screenshots might help clarify.
+Click on any of the images below to enlarge them: